empathyco/helm-charts/charts/elasticsearch-master/README.md

 ## Usage notes

-- The chart deploys a Deployment and by default will do an automated rolling update of your cluster.
+- The chart deploys a StatefulSet and by default will do an automated rolling update of your cluster.
 It does this by waiting for the cluster health to become green after each instance is updated.
 If you prefer to update manually you can set OnDelete updateStrategy.
 - It is important to verify that the JVM heap size in `elastic_config.ES_JAVA_OPTS` and to set the CPU/Memory resources to something suitable for your cluster.
 - To simplify chart and maintenance each set of node groups is deployed as a separate Helm release, this chart referring to nodes with the master roles, while the Empathy's [Elasticsearch-data Helm chart](../elasticsearch-data) handles master nodes.
 This is basically the idea expressed in the official Elasticsearch Helm chart [multi example](https://github.com/elastic/helm-charts/tree/master/elasticsearch/examples/multi/).
 Without doing this it isn't possible to resize persistent volumes in a StatefulSet.
 By setting it up this way it makes it possible to add more nodes with a new storage size then drain the old ones.
 It also solves the problem of allowing the user to determine which node groups to update first when doing upgrades or changes.
-- Although based on the official [Elasticsearch Helm Chart](https://github.com/elastic/helm-charts/tree/master/elasticsearch) and the multi example mentioned in the previous point, this chart is much more opinionated that the official Helm chart.
-It is only thought to deploy nodes with the master roles, not data nodes, with the [justwatchcom Elasticsearh Exporter](https://github.com/justwatchcom/elasticsearch_exporter) and a custom docker image of Elastic 6.6.2 with an unlimited memory lock.
+- Although based on the official [Elasticsearch Helm Chart](https://github.com/elastic/helm-charts/tree/master/elasticsearch) and the multi example mentioned in the previous point, this chart is more opinionated that the official Helm chart.
+It is thought to deploy nodes with the master roles, (although other roles could be deployed), with the [justwatchcom Elasticsearh Exporter](https://github.com/justwatchcom/elasticsearch_exporter) and a custom docker image of Elastic 6.6.2 with an unlimited memory lock.
 Please make sure this chart fits your needs before using it.
 - Please note the following if used in combination with Empathy's [Elasticsearch-data Helm chart](../elasticsearch-data):
 	- Both charts must have the same `elastic_config."cluster.name"` value so that they belong to the same Elasticsearch cluster
 	- Both charts must have the same `elastic_config."discovery.zen.ping.unicast.hosts"` value to connect.
 This value depends on the Elasticsearch-master chart (this chart) release name as `<RELEASE_NAME>-elasticsearch-master-discovery`.